hpcleuven/VscDocumentation/source/security_measures_20200520.rst

    * *never* share your SSH private key with another person.

-**On Wednesday 27 May 2020, we will revoke all the SSH-keys that were uploaded before 20 May 2020.** This operation will have no impact on your running jobs, but you will only be able to access the VSC systems if you have uploaded a new key pair.
+**On Wednesday 27 May 2020, we will remove all the SSH public keys that were uploaded before 20 May 2020.** This operation will have no impact on your running jobs, but you will only be able to access the VSC systems if you have uploaded a new key pair.